Chronic Joy Access

 ACCESSIBILITY • KINDNESS IN ACTION

-We’ve all experienced what it’s like to be on the outside looking in, wanting to be seen, wanting to be included, to have a close friend, to be part of a dynamic and caring community.
-The more we are left out, the easier it becomes insulate ourselves from the pain of rejection and protect our hearts with the armor of separation.
+We’ve all experienced what it’s like to be on the outside looking in, wanting to be seen, wanting to be included, wanting to have a close friend, wanting to be part of a dynamic and caring community.
+The more we are left out, the easier it becomes to insulate ourselves from the pain of rejection and protect our hearts with the armor of separation.

-But what if that pain opens a door for us to notice others who are on the fringe, to extend the kindness of a smile, a kind word, or a compassionate welcome?
+What if, instead, that pain opens a door for us to notice others who are on the fringe, to extend the kindness of a smile, a kind word, or a compassionate welcome?
 When we include others, we break down barriers and open doors that we wished would have been opened for us.

 Each time we choose kindness, our defenses soften a bit.